Juangf1222/Systems-Analisis-Desing--Team-22/README.md

 # American Express – Default Prediction (Systems Analysis)

 # Overview
-This repository contains the deliverables for **Workshop 1** of the Systems Analysis & Design course.
+This repository contains the deliverables for the proyect of the Systems Analysis & Design course.
 The chosen competition is **American Express – Default Prediction**, which aims to predict whether a customer will default on their future credit obligations using anonymized financial transaction data.

 # Objectives